sagi/workers-kv/README.md

   - **`namespaceId`** *optional* Is the namespace id (can also be provided while instantiating `WorkersKV`).
   - **`expiration`** *optional* The time, measured in number of seconds since the UNIX epoch, at which the key should expire.
   - **`expiration_ttl`** *optional* The number of seconds for which the key should be visible before it expires.
 At least 60.
+  - **`base64`** *optional* Whether or not the server should base64 decode the value before storing it.
+Useful for writing values that wouldn't otherwise be valid JSON strings, such as images.
+Default: false.

 ### **`WorkersKV.deleteMultipleKeys({ ... })`**